 The first thing you should do is weigh up the risk of where you are going.
-The excellent malaria map at the Centre of Disease Control (CDC) website or the National Travel Health Network and Centre (NaTHNaC) website (I know, stupid name but it really is good) are both excellent resources for finding up to date and current information on high, medium or low risk areas, or where there are currently any outbreaks of the disease.
+The excellent malaria map at the Centre of Disease Control (CDC) website or the malaria maps for specific countries at the Fit For Travel website are both excellent resources for finding up to date and current information on high, medium or low risk areas, or where there are currently any outbreaks of the disease.

 When you know what your destination or destinations are, ask yourself these questions.

 - Are you travelling in a tropical country where malaria is present?

 - Are you travelling in parts of that country or countries where the risk of contracting malaria is high?